MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Netherlands/how-to-create-and-export-payment-history.md

 ---
-    title: How to: Create and Export Payment History | Microsoft Docs
+    title: How to Create and Export Payment History | Microsoft Docs
     description: After you have created a proposal and made any modifications, you can process the proposal to create a payment history.
 Proposals can be created manually or automatically from a vendor or customer ledger entry.
 For more information, see [How to: Create Proposals](how-to-create-proposals.md).
     services: project-madeira
     documentationcenter: ''